 - Pour into the prepared pan and bake 20 minutes.

-- TO MAKE CREAM: Beat the cream until firm peaks form (3 minutes.)
-Mix in the condensed milk and cream cheese until well combined (1 minute.)
+- TO MAKE CREAM: In a large bowl beat the cream until firm peaks form (3 minutes.)
+In a separate bowl beat the cream cheese first then add condensed milk and mix into the whipped cream.
 Set aside.

-- Slice cake in half and soak each layer with 4 Tablespoons of syrup (spongey side up.)
+- Slice cake in half and soak each layer with 4 Tablespoons of the syrup from the canned peaches (spongey side up.)
 Place on a serving plate and top with half of the peaches.

 - Frost with half of the cream and top with the remaining peaches followed by the sponge layer.
 Frost the outside and garnish with additional peach slices and dried poppy seeds if desired.
 Refrigerate at least 4 hours before serving.